nodejs/security-wg/processes/third_party_vuln_process.md

 the vulnerability database.
 This can be done by anyone through a Pull Request on this repository.

+The vulnerability should include any kind of supporting material such as references, maintainer review or otherwise to confirm the vulnerability report is valid.

 # The triage team

 The triage team is composed of 5 or more members of the security working group.